|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 2: Hogno Han

-In the morning, we depart for Hogno Han.
-Upon arrival we have the opportunity to spend some time with a local family and exploring the area.
-Here you have an opportunity for a horseback ride!
+In the morning, we visit Gandan Monastery and the National History Museum before we depart for Hogno Han/Bayangobi.
+Here, we spend some time with a local 'nomadic' family and explore the area.
+Here you have an opportunity for a horseback ride, hiking or just relaxing at the camp!

 Day 3: To Karakoram - Ancient Capital of the Mongols

 In the morning, we drive to Karakoram.
 Karakoram served as the Mongolian capital for only 40 years (when Kublai Khan moved it to what is now Beijing).
 Most of the city was later destroyed by Manchurian soldiers.
 On our way to Karakoram, we visit Erdene Zuu Monastery.
 The remnants of the city were reputedly used to build the Erdene Zuu Monastery in the 16th century.
-We spend the rest of the day exploring Karakoram.
-We can go horseback riding, hiking, or just relax by the river.
+We visit the newly opened museum in Karakorum showcasing recent archeological findings in the area and excellent displays on Mongolian empires.

 Day 4: Przewalski Wild Horses, Return to Ulaanbaatar